wejendorp/dorp.io/_posts/2018-10-26-recursive-toll.md

 By this very small sample size, we can expect a 10x (chrome) to 100x (safari) speedup, with inputs causing 2k recursion depths.

+# Conclusion

+The support for optimized recursion in Javascript is still quite limited.
+As long as that's the case, we have to approach it with caution, and be ready to consider the alternatives.

-Definitely think twice about using recursion if you are writing performance critical code, refactoring a hot code path, or trying to optimize the startup of your apps.
+Definitely think twice about using recursive definitions for bigger problems.
+If you are writing performance critical code, refactoring a hot code path, or trying to optimize the startup of your apps, rewriting a recursive function to a simple loop might be an easy win!

 [stackoverflow-tco]: https://stackoverflow.com/questions/23260390/node-js-tail-call-optimization-possible-or-not#30369729